jessepav/libgdx-wiki-old/Box2d.md

 * ChainShape,
 * EdgeShape,
 * PolygonShape

 However using third party tools you can simply define your shapes and import them into your game.

 ### Importing Complex Shapes using box2d-editor ###

-box2d-editor is a free open source tool to define complex shapes and load them into your game.
+[box2d-editor](https://github.com/julienvillegas/box2d-editor) is a free open source tool to define complex shapes and load them into your game.
-See the[Tools section](box2d#Tools) for more available  tools.

 An example of how to import a shape into your game using box2d-editor is available on [Libgdx.info](https://libgdx.info/box2d-importing-complex-bodies/).

+Check out the [Tools section](box2d#Tools) for more tools.

-In a nutshell,
+In a nutshell, if you are using Box2d-editor:
 * Create your shape within Box2d-editor.
 * Export your scene and copy the file into your asset folder.
 * Copy file BodyEditorLoader.java into your "core" module source folder.